atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 1. update indexes: `mkindex`
 1. untar your new mib bundle to e.g. `/tmp/vendorname`
-1. import the new mibs: `importmibs /tmp/vendorname`
+1. prepare the MIBs for import: `prepmibs /tmp/vendorname`

  _The script will report various issues, such as:_
  * _files that are not MIBs (and will not be imported)_